NYU-RTS/rts-docs/docs/hpc/03_storage/05_best_practices.md

 ## User Quota Limits and the myquota command
 All users have quote limits set on HPC fie systems.
 There are several types of quota limits, such as limits on the amount of disk space (disk quota), number of files (inode quota) etc. The default user quota limits on HPC file systems are listed [on our Data Management page](./01_intro_and_data_management.mdx#hpc-storage-mounts-comparison-table).

-:::warning
+:::warning[Home directory inode quotas]
 _One of the common issues users report is running out of inodes in their home directory._ This usually occurs during software installation, for example installing conda environment under their home directory.
 Running out of quota causes a variety of issues such as running user jobs being interrupted or users being unable to finish the installation of packages under their home directory.
 :::

 Users can check their current utilization of quota using the myquota command.
 The myquota command provides a report of the current quota limits on mounted file systems, the user's quota utilization, as well as the percentage of quota utilization.